railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Push & Pull rules for stock locations have been extended and integrated with multicompany,

+* Configure units of measure by reference unit, bigger then / smaller then reference unit.

 *Accounting & Financial Management*

 * By default, only one Entry Sequence available for a journal.
 If you want to have two sequences to be used for your journal numbering, please install the :mod:`account_sequence` module,